amerkelz/STAT628-Module3-Group6/README.md

 - delay_by_hour.png: shows the percentage of delay types for different hours
 - Delay_Distribution.png: shows the percentage of different delay types
 - monthly_data_plot.png: shows the cancellation rates in different months in different years
+- cancellation_rate_airlines.png: shows cancellation rates for different airlines and their total number of flights
+- delay_by_airline.png: shows average delay in minutes for different airlines and their total number of flights